 \section{Introduction}

-A switch has been observed in the field of protein structure prediction (PSP) in the past few decades wherein research is being encouraged in building computational approaches, mostly focusing on Free modelling (FM) or Template-free Modelling (TFM) protocols \cite{Maurice2014, Khor2015}.
-These approaches are validated through the biannual competition of CASP \cite{Moult1995} intending into resolving sequence-structure-function paradigm.
-The core methodologies around which the free modelling protocols have been developed are fragment-based assembly methods \cite{Rohl2004, Zhang2005, Xu2012}, threading approaches \cite{Roy2011}, physics-based methods \cite{Klepeis2003,Odziej2005} and quite recently machine learning approaches \cite{alquraishi2019alphafold}.
-We have recently reviewed the progress made in the field lately \cite{dhingra2020glance}.
+Fragment-based design (FBD) is a foundational methodology in protein structure prediction and design.
+It involves constructing complete protein models by assembling short, local structural fragments derived from known protein structures \cite{Rohl2004, Zhang2005, Xu2012, dhingra2020glance}.
+This approach facilitates efficient exploration of conformational space while incorporating both evolutionary and geometric constraints.

-From these, fragment-based approaches (FBA) have been explored the most for the construction of \textit{ab initio} protein models.
-Such methodologies rely on assembling structural fragments covering short or long stretches of amino acid sequences from a representative structural database sharing sequence similarity with a query protein.
-The fundamental behind FBA is that local protein sequence patterns follow a general trend of structural features \cite{Simons1997}.
-This lead to the stipulation that the local conformations for a given protein sequence can be recovered from fragments sharing local sequence similarity with local regions in existing protein structures \cite{Kandathil2018}.
-FBA proceeds by collecting such local conformations in a fragment library and assembling them to construct potential structural models, mostly by using knowledge-based scoring functions.
-In short, a number of fragments are generated for each position within the target protein sequence which are then reduced to the best representative, based on different scoring criteria.
-The fragment lengths vary with the algorithm in question, usually lying within the range of 20 residues \cite{DeOliveira2015}.
-Nonetheless, accurate models have been constructed using fragments as short as 3 residues long \cite{Bonneau2001,Gront2011}.\\
+FBD approaches primarily depend on mining structural space through local sequence comparisons.
+The underlying principle is that local protein sequence patterns tend to exhibit characteristic structural features \cite{Simons1997}.
+This observation led to the hypothesis that the local conformations of a given protein sequence can be reliably inferred by identifying fragments that have been structurally characterised and that have similar local sequence motifs in existing protein structure databases. \cite{Simons1997,Kandathil2018}.
+Typically, FBD approaches identify multiple fragments that cover each position on the target protein sequence, which are then filtered to select the most representative candidates based on various scoring criteria.
+The length of these fragments varies depending on the algorithm, but commonly falls within a range of up to 20 residues \cite{DeOliveira2015}.
+However, accurate models have also been achieved using fragments as short as three residues \cite{Bonneau2001,Gront2011}.